-You may wonder why anyone would want to spend money buying an extra keyboard.
-It seems strange when new PCs generally come with what look like a perfectly decent keyboards.
+You may wonder why anyone would spend money buying an extra ergonomic keyboard.
+It seems strange when new PCs come with what look like perfectly decent keyboards.

 The answer is that, in some circumstances, computer keyboards are health hazards.
 They can inflict pain and, in extreme cases, cause long-term physical damage.

 But buying a new ergonomic keyboard isn’t straightforward.

 Keyboards can hurt you

 Some people believe the whole business is just a worker compensation rort, but there’s plenty of evidence that keyboard OOS injuries are real.
 They affects thousands of Australians and New Zealanders every year.

 In medical terms the pains might be tendonitis or tenosynovitis.

 Both start mildly, with plenty of early warning signs.
 However, things can quickly turn nasty.
 In severe cases you could end up with Carpal Tunnel Syndrome (CTS), which is described as a squeezing of the median nerve as it runs into hand.

 If you reach this point, you certainly won’t be capable of typing.